MonsterBagels/my-cachyos-setup/README.md

 **Peripheral Setup**

 <ins>Mouse - Razer Cobra Pro</ins> - For this I installed the [OpenRazer drivers](https://openrazer.github.io/) and the Polychromatic GUI.
+As of 5-Oct-25, OpenRazer does not support the charging dock.

+<ins>Keyboard - Keychron</ins> - No software required for my keyboard, it is programmed through a web interface called [Launcher](launcher.keychron.com).

+<ins>Headset - Steelseries Nova Pro Wireless</ins> -